-- 3.3.1.1 The Ashton Keynes site assessment exercise showed that there is no community support for large-scale development within the Village Settlement Boundary or on its border. - 3.3.1.2 The Housing Site Assessment consultation in January 2015 identified a number of potential sites which were subject to evidence based scrutiny (National Planning Practice Guidance) which demonstrated that many of these sites were unsuitable for housing development, and that development sites outside of the Settlement Boundary were not in conformity with the Wiltshire Core Strategy. - 3.3.1.3 Infill development within the Settlement Boundary of the Village will be considered.
+- 3.3.1.1 The Ashton Keynes site assessment exercise showed that there is no community support for large-scale development within the Village Settlement Boundary or on its border. - 3.3.1.2 The Housing Site Assessment consultation in January 2015 identified a number of potential sites which were subject to evidence based scrutiny (National Planning Practice Guidance) which demonstrated that many of these sites were unsuitable for housing development, and that development sites outside of the Settlement Boundary were not in general conformity with the Wiltshire Core Strategy. - 3.3.1.3 Infill development within the Settlement Boundary of the Village will be considered.
 The opportunity for any meaningful scale of infill development within the period of the Plan is limited due to the compactness of the Village within the current Settlement Boundary.
 It is important that infill development does not destroy the character of the Village.
 It is accepted that there will be some windfall land over the life of the neighbourhood plan. - 3.3.1.4 To ensure a meaningful contribution to the indicative remaining requirement for new housing provision in the Malmesbury Community Area, sites were considered and put to the community in a consultation exercise.
 The survey results of the Housing Site Assessment consultation showed clear support for two sites, SHLAA 151 (AB Carter Haulage) and SHLAA 484 (the former Cotswold Community site).
-Site SHLAA 484 has been deemed unsuitable for inclusion in this plan by Wiltshire Council as it does not comply with the Wiltshire Core Strategy or the Wiltshire and Swindon Minerals Core Strategy. - 3.3.1.5 Only one site within the Settlement Boundary (SHLAA 151) meets the site assessment criteria.
+Site SHLAA 484 has been deemed unsuitable for inclusion in this plan as the Parish Council considers that its designation would not be in general conformity with the Wiltshire Core Strategy or the Wiltshire and Swindon Minerals Core Strategy. - 3.3.1.5 Only one site within the Settlement Boundary (SHLAA 151) meets the site assessment criteria.
 This site therefore represents this Plan's contribution to the Malmesbury Community Area's Remaining indicative requirement for new housing provision, and also meets the housing needs of the Parish.
 The landowner of the SHLAA 151 site expressed the intention to develop the site for housing.
 The site includes previously developed land which the landowner/developer wishes to develop for new housing and has agreed the quantum of new housing allocated in this Plan. - 3.3.1.6 During the preparation period of the Plan, approval was granted, on appeal, for the development of land at Wheatleys Farm for 18 new homes.
-The planning application was opposed by the Parish Council and was initially refused by Wiltshire Council.
-Therefore, despite this site being outside the Settlement Boundary, the 18 homes are included in the housing supply for the Parish as, following the decision by the Planning Inspector, there is a high probability that they will be constructed in the Plan period.
-Combining the Wheatleys Farm and SHLAA 151 sites, the Plan allocation contributes housing over and above that required by both the Malmesbury Community Area Remainder plan, and the Parish's own housing needs.
+Taking this site, together with the site allocated in Policy HSP1, it is noted that there is land for at least 29 new homes to come forward over the Plan period. - 3.3.1.7 Site AKNP01 comprises a single existing dwelling and out-buildings with access entrances from Happy Land.
+Formerly it was occupied by three dwellings, all of which had entrance access from Happy Land.
+More recently the site was used for parking and garaging of haulage vehicles.
+The site is no longer used for business purposes and is listed as a potential housing development site by Wiltshire Council6.